One Tray Chicken & Veggie Bake with Creamy Polenta

 About the recipe

-As the nights grow colder, it’s the perfect time to bring out the comfort foods—think soups, stews, mashed potato… and this nourishing one-tray chicken and veggie bake with creamy polenta.
+As the nights grow colder, it’s the perfect time to bring out the comfort foods – think soups, stews, mashed potato… and this nourishing one-tray chicken and veggie ‘dump and bake’ with creamy polenta.
 It’s everything we love in a midweek dinner: hearty, family-friendly, and best of all, minimal washing up.

-This tray bake is a fantastic fridge clean-out recipe—you can throw in whatever veggies you have on hand to help build the sauce.
+This tray bake is a fantastic fridge clean-out recipe – you can throw in whatever veggies you have on hand to help build the sauce.
 We’ve used borlotti beans here, but cannellini, butter, or kidney beans work beautifully too.
 Adding beans is not only budget-friendly, but also boosts protein and fibre.
+If you have a toddler who wouldn’t like beans – blend them into the sauce in step 3!

 We’ve paired it with quick creamy polenta, but it’s just as delicious served with mashed potato or pulse pasta.
-It freezes well, feeds a crowd, and hits the spot on chilly evenings—true comfort food made easy.
+It freezes well, feeds a crowd, and hits the spot on chilly evenings.

 Age Appropriate: